 As the Technical Assistance Director for Active Living By Design (ALBD), Phil Bors oversees ALBD’s technical assistance and coaching services in collaboration with project team members to ensure cross-project learning and quality assurance.
 In addition, he serves as part of the ALBD leadership team.
-Phil also provides coaching, technical support and consultation to coalitions across the country with a focus on policy, environment and systems change strategies for healthy eating and active living.
-He joined the organization in 2002, helping to develop the ALBD Community Action Model – 5P Strategies and establish ALBD as a national leader promoting active living through community design.
-Phil also provides consultation to other organizations that fund, develop, implement and evaluate active living interventions.
-Phil is ALBD’s evaluation liaison, having led the development, implementation and data analysis for a web-based extranet progress reporting system that documents community changes.
-He has been an advisor, trainer and consultant to a variety of funders and initiatives, such as the CDC-funded Obesity Prevention in Public Health Course, NC Move More Scholars Institute and the North Carolina Healthy Environments Collaborative and NC Department of Transportation’s WalkBikeNC state plan.
+Phil also provides coaching, technical support and consultation to coalitions across the country with a focus on policy, environment and systems change strategies for healthy communities.
+He joined the organization in 2002, helping to develop the ALBD Community Action Model – 5P Strategies and establish ALBD as a national leader advancing health through community design.
+Phil also provides consultation to other organizations that fund, develop, implement and evaluate community health interventions.
+Phil is ALBD’s evaluation liaison, having led the development, implementation and data analysis for a web-based system that documents community changes.
+He has been an advisor, trainer and consultant to a variety of funders and initiatives, such as the CDC-funded Walkability Action Institute and Community of Practice, NC Move More Scholars Institute, and NC Department of Transportation’s WalkBikeNC state plan.

 Phil earned a B.S. in biology from Virginia Tech and a master’s degree in health behavior and health education from the UNC Gillings School of Global Public Health in Chapel Hill.

-Phil is involved in his own community, serving as an appointed member of the Chatham County Transportation Advisory Committee and previously on the Pittsboro Parks and Recreation Advisory Board.
-He has also worked on various local planning, transportation, public school, and health promotion initiatives.
-He stays active by walking his dog, playing soccer, shooting hoops, bicycling, running and playing with his two daughters and wife.
+Phil is involved in his own community as an organizer of the Chatham Organizing for Racial Equity coalition.
+He previously served on the Chatham County Transportation Advisory Committee, Pittsboro Parks and Recreation Advisory Board, and worked with Chatham Soccer League to increase access to play for low income kids.
+He has also participated in various local planning, transportation, public school, and health promotion initiatives.
+He stays active by walking his dog, playing soccer, shooting hoops, bicycling, running, and playing with his friends and two daughters.